Welcome to our Topic Sub-Committee Chairs and Poster Session organisers from across the industry

 We are pleased to welcome a number of experts to our 2023 Committee, each focused on a particular topic area.
 We also welcome our Poster Session organisers for 2023.
 Find out more below.

-Photonic Components - Mingming Tan, Research Fellow, Aston Institute of Photonic Technologies, Aston University
+Telecommunications - Mingming Tan, Research Fellow, Aston Institute of Photonic Technologies, Aston University

 Dr Mingming Tan received the Ph.D. degree in electronics engineering from Aston University, UK in 2016.
 He works as a Research Fellow at Aston Institute of Photonic Technologies (AiPT), Aston University.
 He has published 87 journal and conference papers in the field of optical fibre communications.
 He is a Member of Optica.
 He has been a co-chair of sessions at ICTON, PIERS, and IEEE SUM since 2018, and serves as a guest editor of the journals MDPI Photonics and Applied Sciences.